 Ensuring the Regulatory Compliance of Laboratory Data

-Standard operating procedures (SOPs) are an essential tool for any regulated laboratory, providing a detailed explanation of how a specific activity or analysis should be performed and, crucially, how the relevant data and results should be processed and recorded.
-Many labs have adopted laboratory information management systems (LIMS) and electronic laboratory notebooks (ELNs) to help staff collate data from an array of analytical tests.
-However, not all of these electronic systems capture the metadata – such as instrument service status, user ID and method of analysis – required for full regulatory compliance.
+One key tool to help regulated laboratories ensure compliance is the use of standard operating procedures (SOPs), essential documents that detail exactly how a specific activity or analysis should be performed, including processing and storage of all relevant data and results.
+Laboratory information management systems (LIMS) and electronic laboratory notebooks (ELNs) are now commonplace, helping the collation of data from an array of analytical tests.
+However, they may not necessarily capture the metadata – such as instrument service status, user ID and method of analysis – required for full regulatory compliance.

-This guide offers practical advice on reducing errors, simplifying processes and reinforcing compliance to achieve comprehensive laboratory data integrity and security.
-It offers examples of how to design analytical workflows to ensure robust data capture, and highlights potential risks to this process.
+This guide offers practical advice on the best way to reduce errors, simplify processes and reinforce compliance to achieve comprehensive laboratory data integrity and security, as well as examples of how to design analytical workflows to ensure robust data capture, and potential risks to this process.